uni-tue-kn/draft-ihle-mpls-mna-stack-management/draft-ihle-mpls-mna-stack-management.md

 The operation, i.e., pop or move, is then applied based on the summed up value.

 # Use Cases and Examples
-This section explains one use case for each operation and illustrates it with an example.
+This section illustrates each operation with an example.

 ## MOVE-N-LSE
 First, we describe the concept of HBH preservation.